The Telephone $k$-Multicast Problem: Introduction

 In the other case that fewer than $\sqrt{k}$ good trees are found, we may still connect them to the root via shortest paths.
 This gives a subgraph of low poise, but does not yet cover $k$ terminals.
 If $k_1 < k$ terminals are covered, we must determine how to cover $k - k_1$ additional terminals without inducing high degree or height.

 This is the main technical contribution of the directed result: we can recast the covering of $k - k_1$ additional terminals as a set cover instance, and the desired poise guarantees can be obtained by imposing a partition matroid constraint on the sets in the instance.
 Then, an algorithm for approximating submodular function maximization subject to a matroid constraint~\cite{check33} is applied.
-To the authors' knowledge, partition matroid constrained set coverage has not previously been used for multicasting problems.
+To the authors' knowledge, partition matroid constrained maximum coverage has not previously been used for multicasting problems.
+The matroid constraint guarantees that the additional degree incurred on already-chosen vertices by covering these terminals is low.
+The degree incurred on newly added vertices is shown to be bounded because none of these could be chosen to be the root of a good tree.

-\subparagraph{Partition Matroid Set Coverage Procedure.} Suppose we are given a partition of the graph into $A \cup C = V$ with $r \in A$, such that all of $A$ is reachable with low poise and contains $k_1$ terminals.
+\paragraph{Partition Matroid Max Coverage Procedure} Suppose we are given a partition of the graph into $A \cup C = V$ with $r \in A$, such that all of $A$ is reachable with low poise and contains $k_1$ terminals.
 We want to cover at least $k - k_1$ terminals in $C$ with low poise, and we know that there exists a tree $T^*$ rooted at $r$ which does so.

 Say that a node $c \in C$ \textit{covers} all the terminals in $C$ that it can reach within distance $D^*$.
 In this way, we define a set cover instance over the ground set of terminals in $C$ in which each set is identified by an edge $(a, c)$ between a node $a \in A$ and a node $c \in C$.
 The set corresponding to $(a, c)$ contains all terminals covered by $c$.
 Defining the sets this way allows us to enforce degree constraints on the nodes in $A$, since the sets can be partitioned by their member in $A$.
 That is, we form a partition with the parts $X(a) = \{(a, c) : c \in C, ac \in E\}$ for each $a \in A$.
 We now impose the constraint that at most $B^*$ sets may be chosen from any part $X(a)$, reflecting the desired degree constraint.
 A \emph{partition matroid} captures choosing at most a certain number of elements from each part of a partitioned set.
 Hence we have described a set cover instance with a partition matroid constraint and a coverage requirement of $k-k_1$.